mminer/methodic/README.md

 ## Getting Started

-Open the Methodic window by selecting the Window > Methodic menu item.
-If you dig hotkeys, use shift-command-m (Mac) or shift-control-m (Windows) instead.
+Open Methodic via Window > General > Methodic.
 I like to keep this window docked below or beside the Inspector panel.

 Click on a game object with your custom scripts attached.
 Methodic displays the script's functions in a snazzy dropdown.
 If the selected function accepts